nostrocket/humblevibes/cmd/fetch-and-publish/README.md

-# Nostr Forwarder
+# Fetch and Publish

 A utility to subscribe to external relays and forward events to a target relay.

 ## Overview

-The forwarder program connects to one or more source relays, subscribes to events matching specified filters, and forwards those events to a target relay.
+The fetch-and-publish program connects to one or more source relays, subscribes to events matching specified filters, and forwards those events to a target relay.
 This is useful for relay federation, event harvesting, and creating specialized relay networks.

 ## Features